 One of the biggest fears of any bride and groom is interaction at their wedding reception.
 Why? because they are scared that the DJ will do something foolish or dis-tasteful to embarrass their guests.
 Weddings need more interaction than ever, however, we have to do it in a tasteful matter that will involve almost everyone and be fun at the same time.

-The Anniversary dance, if done correctly, will not only pack your dance floor, but is a very tasteful icebreaker that involves almost everyone (married) at your wedding.
-Sometimes you will never see "all" of your guests dancing, but this will guarantee at least "all" of your married couples are out their dancing at least one song at your reception.
+The Anniversary dance, if done correctly, will not only pack your dance floor but is a very tasteful icebreaker that involves almost everyone (married) at your wedding.
+Sometimes you will never see “all” of your guests dancing, but this will guarantee at least “all” of your married couples are out there dancing at least one song at your reception.

 As we get down to 40 years and over, there is an amazing atmosphere that develops of ooohs, ahhhs and applause each time we do the countdown and get higher.
-When we have 1 couple left we finish the dance out to "Young at Heart by Jimmy Durante" and get the couples name and ask how many years.
+When we have 1 couple left we finish the dance out to “Young at Heart by Jimmy Durante,” get the couple's name, and ask how many years they've been together.
 We do announce it and sometimes ask for some advice for the newlyweds.